Offer Letter | Free Format and Sample

 What is an Offer Letter?

-A offer letter is a written document offered to a candidate once they are selected for a particular job position and is also known as a job offer letter.
-Organizations need to provide this letter when they want to hire someone new.
-They can offer the job verbally.
-However, to avoid misunderstandings that might occur in the future, it is necessary to have official evidence to understand and agree on their respective roles.
+A job offer letter is a written document sent to an applicant after they are chosen for a specific work post.
+When an organization wants to recruit someone new, they must give this letter.
+They can make the employment offer verbally.
+However, in order to avoid future misunderstandings, it is vital to have formal documentation to comprehend and agree on their different responsibilities.
 It contains information such as the profile name, joining date, agreed salary, roles and responsibilities, reporting manager’s details, and other benefits that the candidate is eligible for.

 Sending this letter to the candidate is important because it is the last step of the hiring process.
 Receiving an answer to the offer is also essential.
 If the candidate rejects the offer, then the organization can start looking toward other candidates, and if the candidate accepts the offer, then the organization can start preparing the onboarding process for them.
 That’s why organizations can choose to give a deadline for the candidates to accept the offer.
 Once the deadline passes, the offer is no longer valid.